dansomething/coc-java-debug/README.md

     nmap <F1> :call JavaStartDebug()<CR>

 This will provide a way to start the Java debug server through coc.vim and then tell Vimspector which port to use to connect to the debug server.
-It maps the `F1` key to kick things off, but you can change this to whatever you want.
+It maps the `F1` key to kick things off, but you can change this key mapping to whatever you want.

 #### Start the debug session